Should You Stay Away From Alcohol If You Have Tinnitus?

 Now that we know how alcohol can affect tinnitus, it raises another question: can alcohol cause chronic tinnitus?
 There is no real evidence that consuming alcohol can do so.

 A systematic review of 11 studies found that overall, research does not show that alcohol and tinnitus are linked, or that alcohol can cause persistent tinnitus.
+Both permanent tinnitus and intermittent phantom sounds can interact differently with alcohol intake.
 Some studies have actually found that light to moderate alcohol consumption was associated with a reduced risk of developing tinnitus in certain people.
 This study examined those who had at least moderate tinnitus or tinnitus that kept them from falling asleep.
-The largest correlations with being more likely to have tinnitus were hearing loss, having a loud job or history of head injuries, depression symptoms, and such.
-Interestingly, use of medicine for depression was related to slightly higher likelihood of having tinnitus, while the use of anti-anxiety medications was not.
-It is not clear whether the use of medications was related to causes of tinnitus, or if tinnitus may lead to use of these medications.
+Hearing loss, having a loud job or history of head injuries, and depression were all risk factors showing far more correlation to tinnitus onset than excessive drinking.

 Should You Avoid Alcohol If You Have Tinnitus?

 You should keep in mind that heavy alcohol drinking can cause continued health problems like high blood pressure.
-This has shown a correlation to chronic tinnitus.
+Hearing loss is not the only possible detrimental effect of drinking alcoholic beverages.
+Hearing loss does bear a correlation to chronic tinnitus.
 Avoiding heavy alcohol consumption is recommended across the medical field for this reason and more.
-Heavy alcohol drinking can cause stroke, heart disease, liver disease, numerous cancers, and death.
-You can be more likely to get certain diseases like pneumonia and pancreatitis as well.
-Alcohol can lower your immune system for up to 24 hours after drinking.

 Now that you know how alcohol could either harm or improve your tinnitus symptoms, as well as other parts of the body, you can choose how you want to use that information.
 If you do feel that alcohol helps your symptoms, that is a valid feeling.
 It can lead to a more relaxed state and being relaxed benefits your tinnitus.
+That being said, however, too many late night bar visits, or alcoholic drinks can actually eventually harm the auditory cortex or the whole auditory system, so alcohol should be consumed with care.
+Just remember, moderation is key.

 More To Explore